Connor Wong Preview, Player Props: Red Sox vs. Dodgers

 Connor Wong At The Plate

-- Wong has driven in a run in 21 games this season (22.6%), including nine games with more than one RBI (9.7%).
-He has also driven in three or more of his team's runs in one contest.
+- Wong has had at least one RBI in 22.3% of his games this season (21 of 94), with two or more RBI nine times (9.6%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.